hazimtimimi/global_report/README.md

 ```
 This will create a series of folders (or add to them if they are already created) with the following uses:

-  * _CPFigs_ These are formatted PDF figures for the country profiles for the graphic designer.
+  * _CPFigs_ These are formatted PDF files for the country profiles for the graphic designer.
   * _FigData_ These are CSV files of the data behind each figure in case specific numbers are needed.
   * _Figs_ These are dated PDF files for sending to the graphic designer.
-  * _Review_ These are the latest tables and figures (along with data) that can be reviewed in one place.
   * _Tables_ These are dated HTM files for sending to the graphic designer.

 Then run the following scripts to create the tables, figures and profile figures respectively: